slowpaddle/PLC500/README.md

 --------------------------------------------------------------------------------
 function: PLC500Setup() / REQUIRED!

-	This routine initializes all of the pins for their respective use on the PLC500 board and turns all outputs off on start.
+	This routine initializes all of the pins for their respective use on the PLC500 board and turns all outputs off on start-up.

 function: readX(n) - Digital Inputs X1 to X16